Leatherjackets in Lawn

 What to look out for

-- In very rare/ extreme cases, the lawn may become patchy/ very sparse areas, and parts of the lawn dying off.
+- In very rare/ extreme cases, the lawn may become patchy/ very sparse and cause parts of the lawn to die off.

 - Patches that are very dry and the lawn can be peeled away from the soil.

 - When peeling back lawn, there are lots of leatherjacket grubs in the soil beneath.
 They are a greyish brown colour with a tough skin, where their name comes from.
 (Not to be confused with Chafer grubs)